Gilwell Park: White House

-The White House became the headquarters of The Scout Association on 27 April 2001, although Baden-Powell House (the former headquarters) still houses some departments of the association.
-The White House is used as a hotel and has conference rooms on the ground floor, following extensive renovations in the 1990s.
+The White House became the headquarters of The Scout Association on 27 April 2001, although Baden-Powell House (the former headquarters) still housed some departments of the association for some time after.
+The White House is used as a private hotel for staff and family members, closing toto the public in 2020.
 The hotel comprises 41 guest bedrooms (35 en-suite) across the White House and its modern extension.

 Colquhoun International Centre

 Colquhoun International Centre (CIC) was built in 1971 as a Scout leader training centre and was renovated in 1995.
 The building has a main hall that can seat up to 250 people, two smaller training suites and five seminar rooms.
 The main hall is regularly used for large weddings, dinners and parties; with the seminar rooms and training suites used for conferences and meetings.
 The CIC also houses a second bar that is used during functions.